Links on Android Authority may earn us a commission. Learn more.

 Edit your photos

 Shooting an image is usually half the battle.
-Editing is just as important, especially when you want low light smartphone photography to look as good as possible.
-Options are vast, but we have a list of our favorite photo editor apps here.
+Editing is just as important, especially when you want low-light photography to look as good as possible.
+Options are vast, but we have a list of our favorite photo editor apps.

 Most cameras have a hard time measuring white balance and color in the dark, so look for those settings too.
 You can learn about white balance in our dedicated tutorial.